Licensed Professional Counselor in Missouri

 Do I need to share your faith to attend therapy?

-No. Therapy is faith-informed, meaning I can incorporate spirituality if it’s meaningful to you, but it’s entirely optional.
+No. Therapy is faith-informed, meaning we can incorporate spirituality if it’s meaningful to you, but it’s entirely optional.
 All beliefs are respected, and sessions are tailored to your values and needs.

 How do I get started?